-Despite all of the donated services, approximately $50,000 is needed annually to maintain the Crèche, and house it when it is not on display.
+Despite all of the donated services, approximately $60,000 is needed annually to maintain the Crèche and to house it when it is not on display.
 When a shortage of funds presented the possibility that the Crèche might be discontinued, Christians of all denominations not only responded to address the need, but worked with The Pittsburgh Foundation to create this fund to endow The Pittsburgh Crèche so that it could be appreciated and enjoyed by future generations of Pittsburghers.

 Type of Fund